Winner of the German National Award "Ecodesign - Young Talent" 2016

 Officially presided by the Federal Environment Minister Dr. Barbara Hendricks, the German Federal Ecodesign Award granted annually by the Federal Environment Ministry (BMUB) and the Federal Environment Agency (UBA) in cooperation with the International Design Center Berlin (IDZ), recognises and honours pioneers in the field of ecological design.

 Can a circular economy reconcile the contradiction of fast fashion and sustainability?
 ‘Sustainability and other stories’ is a both a case study and fashion collection.
-The pieces in the collection are made of monomaterials and can be returned to the material cycle.
-The project aims to reinforce the political role of design and challenge fickle consumer behaviour in a globalised world.
+The pieces in the collection are made to be returned to the material cycle.
+The project aims to reinforce the political role of design and challenge consumer behaviour in a globalised world.

 Jury statement by Prof. Anna Berkenbusch :

 “Most people take pleasure in fashion and enjoy dressing well, and notable events are often celebrated with new clothes.
 The presented collection is indeed intended for a short lifespan, but is entirely recyclable.
 This student work is of a very high standard, and takes a comprehensive approach to the complex issues of sustainability.”

 Mehr als schön: Winners of the federal prize Ecodesign have been fixed.

 The Federal Environment Ministry (BMUB) and the Federal Environment Agency (Umweltbundesamt, UBA) are marking products with an ecological design for the fifth time.